mstksg/inCode/copy/entries/inside.md

 Because of this, if it weren't for Functor and Monad, it would be extremely hard to do *anything* useful with `IO`!
 We literally can't pass an `IO a` into *any* normal function.
-We need Functor and Monad for us to *ever* work at all with our "future values"!
+We need Functor and Monad for us to *ever* work at all with our "future values" with normal functions!

 #### Anything Useful